-Bethel Church Counseling is hosting 2020TALK: Building Resilience & Finding Hope on Thursday, September 24 from 6:30-8 p.m. at Bethel Church.
+Bethel Church Counseling hosted 2020TALK: Building Resilience & Finding Hope on Thursday, September 24 from 6:30-8 p.m. at Bethel Church.

 No need to register.